User Interface

 Dashboards

-• Switch to Dashboard perspective and select dashboard with left-click
+To open a dashboard, switch to Dashboard perspective and select dashboard with left-click.

 Dashboards perspective